denialtorres/bdd_rails5/README.md

 expectactions:
 - Article has been created
 - articles path
--

-Listin Articles feauture test
+Listing Articles feauture test
 - create branch
 - create 2 articles to display

 - list the two articles

 - expect both article titles and bodies to be present

+Show Article feature test

+- create branch
+- create 1 article to display

+-show the article title and details